 Year 10 Open Day

-Students entering Year 10 in 2022 and 2023 are invited to experience a Cathedral School education first hand at our Year 10 Open Day on Monday 2 August 2021.
+Students entering Year 10 in 2024 are invited to experience a Cathedral School education firsthand at our Year 10 Open Day on Monday 31 July 2023.

 Bookings are essential.
 Reserve your place today!